An average case efficient algorithm for solving two-variable linear Diophantine equations: Average case analysis of DEA-R

 i.e.

 We use approximate values of the golden ratio ($\phi$) and $\sqrt{5}$ to write the above inequality as

 i.e.

-We derived an upper bound (\ref{bound3}), which is the tightest upper bound on $R_{a,b}^{avg}$.
-When we solve inequality (\ref{bound7}), we can see that the average number of recursive calls taken by the DEA algorithm is $O(k)$, i.e., $O(\log a_2)$, or $O(\log b)$.
-The asymptotic number of recursive calls by the Extended Euclid's and binary GCD algorithms is $\theta(\log b)$.
+When we solve inequality (\ref{bound7}), we can see that the average number of recursive calls taken by the DEA algorithm is $O(k+1)$, i.e., $O(\log a_2)$, or $O(\log b)$.
+The asymptotic number of recursive calls taken by the Extended Euclid's algorithm is $\Theta(\log b)$.
 In some instances of the problem, we may already know that the equation is solvable, for example, when $a$ and $b$ are coprime.
-When it is known that the equation is solvable, we get a tighter bound on the average number of recursions.
+When it is known that the equation is solvable, we get a constant improvement in the average number of recursions.
+To derive the constant, improvement we consider only $\frac{L}{a_{k+1}}$ (or $\frac{L}{gcd(a,b)}$) solvable instances of input $(a,b,c)$.
+So, we find the average number of recursive calls over only these $\frac{L}{a_{k+1}}$ inputs.
+By repeating the derivation starting from inequality (\ref{bound1}), we find that the $R_{a,b}^{avg}$ is $O(2.28k)$ or $O(2.28 (\log b - 1))$.
+This is a constant improvement over $\Theta(\log b)$ recursive calls by Extended Euclid's algorithm.